-Adoption - November 2018

-Review frequency - three yearly

-Next review - November 2021

-Status - Non-statutory

-Committee - Curriculum

-Elthorne Park High School is an inclusive community which seeks to develop the potential of every student in its care within a safe, supportive and caring environment.
-As an inclusive community we welcome and support students with medical conditions so that they can play a full and active role in all aspects of school life, remain as healthy as possible and achieve their academic potential.
+SUPPORTING STUDENTS AT SCHOOL WITH MEDICAL CONDITIONS POLICY Reviewed - January 2024 Next review - January 2025 Status - Non-statutory Committee - Resources Elthorne Park High School is an inclusive community which seeks to develop the potential of every student in its care within a safe, supportive and caring environment.
+As an inclusive community, we welcome and support students with medical conditions so that they can play a full and active role in all aspects of school life, remain as healthy as possible and achieve their academic potential.

-The Department for Education statutory guidance 'Supporting pupils with medical conditions at school' (2014) states:
+The Department for Education statutory guidance 'Supporting students with medical conditions at school' (2014) states:

 "Children and young people with medical conditions are entitled to a full education and have the same rights of admission to school as other children.
 This means that no child with a medical condition can be denied admission or prevented from taking up a place in school because arrangements for their medical condition have not been made.
-However, in line with their safeguarding duties, governing bodies should ensure that pupils' health is not put at unnecessary risk from, for example, infectious diseases."
+However, in line with their safeguarding duties, governing bodies should ensure that students' health is not put at unnecessary risk from, for example, infectious diseases."

-This policy takes into account the school's legal duties under the Children and Families Act 2014 to make arrangements to support pupils with medical conditions, as well as its duties under the Equality Act 2010.
-This policy details the school's arrangements to support students with long term medical conditions.
+This policy takes into account the school's legal duties under the Children and Families Act 2014 to make arrangements to support students with medical conditions, as well as its duties under the Equality Act 2010.
+This policy details the school's arrangements to support students with long-term medical conditions.
 In this document 'medical condition' refers to any physical or mental health condition that requires ongoing health professional input.